 The Zabuli Education Center is built on the historic site of a former boys’ school.
 The gift of a beloved Afghan king in the 1930s, the original building was all but destroyed by 30 years of war and terrorism.
 The new three-story building is located in a relatively safe area within walking distance of seven villages.
 The school opened its doors in March 2008, and now provides free education to more than 400 Afghan girls who were previously denied educational opportunities.
-Students range in age from four to fifteen.
+Students range in age from four to twenty-two.
 The curriculum is both academic and practical, taught by experienced, native teachers.